 - 1. Check the bilge areas for fuel vapors or leaking fuel.
 If you see leaking fuel or smell fuel vapors: - a.
-Do NOT start the engines or generator, do NOT turn On any electrical devices, put out ALL cigarettes, cigars, and other sources of flame or ignition. - b.
+Do NOT start the engine or generator (if equipped), do NOT turn On any electrical devices, put out ALL cigarettes, cigars, and other sources of flame or ignition. - b.
 Get everyone off your boat. - c.
 Get trained help to find and fix the problem. - 2.
 Run the bilge blower(s) for at least four minutes BEFORE engine starting, electrical system work, or turning on electrical devices.

-When the engines are running, NEVER turn Off the battery switches or disconnect the battery cables.
-Doing either could cause damage to your boat's engines and/or electrical system.
+When the engine is running, NEVER turn Off the battery switch or disconnect the battery cables.
+Doing either could cause damage to your boat's engine and/or electrical system.